games647/Craftdiff/README.md

 ## Description

-Summarizes the API differences between spigot versions.
+Summarizes the API differences between Spigot versions.
 Then you can easy find what new methods are available and what methods are removed.

 Currently it makes a diff between the 1.11 and 1.12 version of the spigot version.